videoman/proxmark3-web/README.md

 # proxmark3-web
-Python Flask Web Interface for proxmark3 RDV4 hardware.
+Supports the proxmark3 RDV4 hardware, and software. (could easily be hacked for other hardware/command versions) Python Flask Web Interface for proxmark3 RDV4 hardware.

 # Installation Instructions
 These instructions assume you have Raspbian on your Pi already setup, and ready to go.
-[Raspbian Install] (https://www.raspberrypi.org/documentation/installation/installing-images/)
+[Raspbian Install](https://www.raspberrypi.org/documentation/installation/installing-images/)
-Once you have the card writen, you should enable SSH, per the instructons on [here] (https://linuxize.com/post/how-to-enable-ssh-on-raspberry-pi/)
+Once you have the card writen, you should enable SSH, per the instructons [here](https://linuxize.com/post/how-to-enable-ssh-on-raspberry-pi/)

 SSH into your pi, and follow along with this...